- Reference Examples

 Los Angeles, CA, 80302

-My name is Lily Thompson and I’ve been a Kindergarten teacher at Spring Valley Elementary School for the past eleven years.
-I would like to enthusiastically recommend Timothy Jones for the teaching position at Bright Horizons Preschool.
-Timothy was my assistant teacher at Spring Valley Elementary School for between 2017-2019.
+My name is Lily Thompson and I’ve been a Kindergarten teacher at Spring Valley Elementary School for the last eleven years.
+I am pleased to recommend Timothy Jones for the teaching position at Bright Horizons Preschool.
+Timothy served as my assistant teacher from 2017-2019.

-For these reasons, I highly recommend Timothy Jones for the preschool teacher position at Bright Horizons.
-I am sure he will exceed your expectations.
+For these reasons, I highly recommend Timothy Jones for the preschool teacher position at Bright Horizons, confident that he will exceed your expectations.

 Sincerely,